 Students will have an assigned advisor(s) throughout their time in the program.
-Advisors are available to help students with questions or issues while they progress through their degree program.
-They can assist with issues such as course registration, petitions, graduation planning, or other concerns.
-Advisors are either full-time professional academic advisors or resident faculty advisors in the CNHS.
-They provide information, advocacy, and referrals to available university services to support students and their success.
+Academic advisors are available to help students with questions or issues while they progress through their degree program.
+Academic advisors can assist with issues such as course registration, petitions, graduation planning, or other concerns.
+Advisors provide information, advocacy, information about program requirements, and referrals to available university services to support students and their success.